 Karthik Abinav Sankararaman*

-I am currently working at Facebook in the domains of Algorithms, Machine Learning with applications to Safety and Integrity, Online advertising, Recommender systems and more recently Generative AI.
+I am currently working at Facebook in the domains of Online Algorithms, Machine Learning and Large Language Models with applications to Safety and Integrity, Online advertising, Recommender systems and Generative AI.
 Previously, I finished my PhD at the Department of Computer Science at University of Maryland, College Park (I also received an M.S. degree from the same department).
 I was fortunate to work closely with these awesome researchers.
 During this time, I have also held positions at Adobe, IBM Almaden Research Center and Microsoft Research, NYC.
 Even before that, I obtained a B.Tech (Hons), with a major in Computer Science and a minor in Operations Research, from Indian Institute of Technology, Madras.
 My brother and I spent our childhood days in the beautiful city of Bangalore, India.

 My research interests broadly spans Algorithms, Machine Learning, Data Mining and Market Design.
 I am interested in foundations, modelling and applications of problems that broadly fall in these domains.
 I am especially interested in research that has the potential to span the full spectrum of theory, practice to eventual integration in large scale complex systems.